 Summer of 2017 is showing some major shake-ups in men’s fashion.
 In case you missed the fashion shows this spring, or are already a decade behind (we won’t judge), here’s all you need to know about this year’s sizzling summer trends.
 Starting from head to toe:

 Few can stand the blazingly bright summer sun without a pair of smart shades.
-Big lenses are in this year, with either sharp angled shapes or circles.
-Retro style sunglasses are still popular, though designers are putting a new futuristic twist on the time-honoured half-frame look.
+Big lenses are in this year, with either sharp-angled shapes or circles.
+Retro style sunglasses are still popular, though designers are putting a new futuristic twist on the time-honored half-frame look.
 It’s all good news for fellas with grandpa’s old tortoiseshell shades lying around.

 If you’re looking to brave a breezy night out, bomber jackets and technical parkas are the choice outerwear for 2017.
 In fact, sportsman style saw a huge revival this year across the board.
 Sleek long cut coats, some as low as the knee, are popping up all over.
 Knits are big news as well, especially the trend towards sleeves that reach past the wrist and over the knuckles.
 Raincoats got some new looks too, which is good news for those of us who see more showers than sun this time of year.